edsonmedina/schedule/README.md

 ### Event Struct

 - `Date`: The date of the event.
+Use this field only for one-time events.
 - `Frequency`: The frequency of the event (Daily, Weekly, Monthly, Yearly, Weekdays, Weekends).
 - `DayOfMonth`: The day of the month the event occurs (e.g., 5 for the 5th day).
 - `WeekdayRule`: Complex rules for weekday events (e.g., last Friday of each month).
 - `Month`: The month the event occurs (e.g., 11 for November).
 - `StartDate`: Start date for recurrent events.
+This field is mandatory for recurring events.
 - `EndDate`: End date for recurrent events.
+This field is mandatory for recurring events.

 ### Calendar Struct